 We use measurements from the ABwE [8] lightweight bandwidth estimation tool that uses the packet pair dispersion technique, and from the more intrusive [9] iperf [10] achievable throughput estimation tool.
 We are also applying the techniques to bbftp [11] and GridFTP [12] measurements made at 60 to 120 minute intervals [13], though the results from this are not reported here.
-ABwE was chosen since it quickly (< 1 second) provides both RTT and rough dynamic bandwidth estimates, that are important to many applications such as bulk data transfer, while it imposes a light network load.
-Twenty packet pairs are used per direction for each measurement.
+ABwE was chosen since it quickly (< 1 second) and with low impact (it uses only twenty packets per direction to make a measurement) provides both RTT and rough dynamic bandwidth estimates, that are important to many applications such as bulk data transfer, while it imposes a light network load.
 The frequency of the measurements used for the current work is one to three minute intervals.
-For each interval, three metrics are measured: dynamic bottleneck capacity (Cap) by analyzing the minimum packet pair separation; Cross Traffic (Xtr) by analyzing the packet pair dispersion; and the Available Bandwidth (Abw) = Cap - Xtr.ABwE also simultaneously provides Cap, Xtr and Abw measurements for the reverse direction.
+For each interval, three metrics are measured: dynamic bottleneck capacity (Cap) by analyzing the minimum packet pair separation; Cross Traffic (Xtr) by analyzing the packet pair dispersion; and the Available Bandwidth (Abw) = Cap - CapXtr.
+ABwE also simultaneously provides Cap, Xtr and Abw measurements for the reverse direction.